nf-core/sarek/README.md

 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/sarek/output).

+## Benchmarking

+On each release, the pipeline is run on 3 full size tests:

+- `test_full` runs tumor-normal data for one patient from the SEQ2C consortium
+- `test_full_germline` runs a WGS 30X Genome-in-a-Bottle(NA12878) dataset
+- `test_full_germline_ncbench_agilent` runs two WES samples with 75M and 200M reads (data available [here](https://github.com/ncbench/ncbench-workflow#contributing-callsets)).
+The results are uploaded to Zenodo, evaluated against a truth dataset, and results are made available via the [NCBench dashboard](https://ncbench.github.io/report/report.html#).

 ## Credits

 Sarek was originally written by Maxime U Garcia and Szilveszter Juhos at the [National Genomics Infastructure](https://ngisweden.scilifelab.se) and [National Bioinformatics Infastructure Sweden](https://nbis.se) which are both platforms at [SciLifeLab](https://scilifelab.se), with the support of [The Swedish Childhood Tumor Biobank (Barntumörbanken)](https://ki.se/forskning/barntumorbanken).